Generic name: esmolol [ ES-moe-lol ]

 How is esmolol given?

-Esmolol is injected into a vein through an IV.
+Esmolol is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving esmolol.